|

 Nail the hiring manager

-process starts at the departmental level.
-Sometimes, if you manage to
+starts at the departmental level.
+Sometimes, if you manage to speak

-speak with the hiring manager before recruitment ads are placed, you
+with the hiring manager before recruitment ads are placed, you might

-might eliminate all the competition that would otherwise come into
+eliminate all the competition that would otherwise come into play once

 (If possible, network with individuals at one level above, below, and